dannyseymour2/dominion-game.github.io/README.md

 [Game Rules](docs/game-rules.md)

+## Current State of the Project

+The project currently does not function as intended.
+We are running into bugs at the point of contact between our client and our server which make it difficult to connect.
+The server can send data to the client, but the client either has trouble processing these data, or perhaps receives errors upon the next request.
+Players and Games can be created and stored, and the initialization of a new game appears to work, but it is unclear what the HTTP issues are that prevent forward progress.
+We will demo what we have for Demo day, and do our best to make a fully functional game for the presentation next week.

 ## Implementation
 The app operates using a finite state machine contained in a Spring/Hibernate server-side structure, which is set up to received API and HTTP calls from connected devices.
 The design is modular.
 The present iteration